 had an identity and sense of purpose that transformed the American underground.
 Throughout the '80s, they worked relentlessly, releasing records every year and touring constantly, playing both theaters and backwoods dives.
 Along the way, they inspired countless bands, from the legions of jangle pop groups in the mid-'80s to scores of alternative pop groups in the '90s, who admired their slow climb to stardom.

 It did take R.E.M.

-several years to break into the top of the charts, but they had a cult following the release of their debut EP, Chronic Town
+several years to break into the top of the charts, but they gained a cult following after the release of their debut EP, Chronic Town

 , in 1982.
 Chronic Town